martenframework/marten/README.md

 ---

-**Marten** is a batteries-included web framework for Crystal that provides an integrated and extensible foundation for building complete web applications.
-It includes an ORM and migrations, routing and handlers, schemas and validation, templates, authentication, sessions, email, internationalization, caching, and more.
+**Marten** is a batteries-included web framework for Crystal.
+It provides a consistent and extensible set of tools that developers can leverage to build complete web applications without reinventing the wheel.

 ## Overview